 Frequently asked questions about attendance

-- What if we are taking a trip in a few months?
-Can I call the attendance line in advance?
+2. What if we are taking a trip in a few months?
+Can I call add the information on Genesis ahead of time?

-- Are there any absences that are considered to be “excused” (i.e., that would not count toward the 18 day maximum)?
+3. Are there any absences that are considered to be “excused”?

 Yes.
-If your child must miss school because of religious observances, please state this on your attendance line message.
+If your child must miss school because of religious observances (or for the official "Take Your Child To Work Day" in the spring), please state this in the Parent Portal.
 We will make sure that these absences are not counted in the cumulative total used for report cards and/or the state attendance report.